PsychoLlama/farnsworth/README.md

   <p>A P2P video meeting app.<p>
 </div>

-## Development
+## Purpose

-- Clone the [signaling relay](https://github.com/PsychoLlama/p2p-signaling-relay) and follow the setup instructions.
+Privacy is a human right.
+Farnsworth makes secure, encrypted 1:1 video calling accessible to everyone.

-- Start the signaling server with `yarn start`.
+Features:

-- Create a `.env` file.
-Add an environment variable `RELAY_SERVER_ADDRESS` with the signaling server multiaddr.
+- Peer to Peer: Whereever possible, calls happen directly between browsers without a middleman.
-- Run `yarn start` in the frontend server.
+- Trustless: Signaling is done through an encrypted tunnel.
+Not even the signaling server can read your ICE candidates.
-- Profit.
+- Self-hosted: Easily run your own signaling server.